Fundraising for the Future

 - Fundraising Strategy.
 The participant could be mentored to create a fundraising strategy, in line with the income generation targets contained in their organisation’s business plan.

 - Trust Funding.
 Prosper could fund an arts manager’s attendance at a specialist training course and, to complement this, match the participant with a fundraising mentor with specific expertise in this area.

 - Marketing of New Fundraising Initiatives.
 Prosper could fund promotional material to help establish a new fundraising scheme and match the participant with a marketing expert to help them create the material, providing in-depth advice and guidance.

 - Prospect Cultivation.
 A&B Cymru could assist the participant to deliver a cultivation event to showcase their organisation’s work to potential funders / sponsors etc.

 - Business Sponsorship.
-Following attendance at A&B Cymru’s Sponsorship Seminar, the participant could be mentored to create tailored proposals and given guidance on potential business partners.
+The participant could be mentored to create tailored proposals and given guidance on potential business partners.

 - Individual Giving.
-Following attendance at an A&B Cymru Individual Giving Seminar, participants would receive support to identify and establish the most appropriate schemes for their organisation.
+The participant could receive support to identify and establish the most appropriate schemes for their organisation.

 To apply for support through Prosper, you must: